Harley's origin was, for years, identical in the comics to the one seen in the Batman animated series.

 Harley Quinn is one of the nominated to Hero of the Year.
 For most of the movie she is trying to catch Lois Lane attention, who is covering the event.
 When Supergirl is attacked by Dark Opal, Harley and other students assist her in fighting the shadows.
 When the shadows attack the Super Hero High again, she fights against them using her mace.
 She is voiced by Tara Strong.

 Harley appears in the movie, voiced by Jenny Slate.
 She is one of Joker's closest allies.
+She helped Joker to go to the phantom zone and after Joker released all the bad guys from the Phantom Zone, she helped Batman to put them back in prison.

 Harley Quinn appears in this movie.
 Though she doesn't participate in the games, she acts as a presenter of the competition with Beast Boy.
 Clashing at one time with Lois Lane.